yabhinav/abhinav.github.io/_posts/2018-04-07-mcca-certification.md

 # Preparation
+>
+How should you prepare for the MapR Administrator exam?

 ## Linux Skills
 In order to be successful, you will first need strong Linux and bash skills, as well as database administration skills.
 At least six months of experience as an administrator and experience with Linux is recommended.
 These online courses can get you started: